edf-hpc/clara/docs/source/clara-easybuild.md

         Use --inject-checksums to inject sources/patches checksums into easyconfig file(s) Use --url to locally fetch source archive files.
 Needful for switch --hook

-    clara easybuild backup  <software> [--force] [--backupdir=<backupdir>] [options]
+    clara easybuild backup  <software> [--force] [--backupdir=<backupdir>] [--yes-i-really-really-mean-it] [--elapse <elapse>] [options]

-        Remove package to the local easybuildsitory.
-        <name> is the package to remove, if the package is a source name, it'll also
-        remove all the associated binaries.
+        Backup easybuild software <software> under <prefix> directory to target <backupdir>.
+        Use --backupdir for backup archive destination.
+        Use --yes-i-really-really-mean-it to force dependencies backup too!
+        Use --force for unattended software re-installation.
+        Use --elapse to delay after which backup file can be regenerated

     clara easybuild restore <software> [--force] [--source=<source>] [options]